in 2016, Europe adopted a new set of data protection laws called the General Data Protection Regulation (GDPR).

 If you are a current Knack customer who would like to enter into a DPA with us, you can do so by navigating to your App Settings.
 At the top, navigate to the Info tab and you’ll see a link to View & Sign under the section: Agreements.

-You'll need to download, review, and sign the agreement.
-You can then return it back to us by sending to: firstname.lastname@example.org
+You’ll need to download, review, and sign the agreement.
+You can then return it back to us by sending the signed DPA to: [email protected]

-We have appointed a Data Protection Officer to oversee and maintain policies as they relate with data management.
+We have appointed a Data Protection Officer to oversee and maintain policies as they relate to data management.

 To contact the Data Protection Officer at any time, please reach out to [email protected]